SoliantMike/FM-Admin-API-Tool/README.md

 Also added some support for managing schedules.
 Full support for schedules are still in development.

+Added some preliminary support for working with and testing the FM Data API.
+See the last layout in the sample file and add data for File Name, Layout and more.
+You will need a separate record for specifying the server and do not include the 16000 port in the URL.

 Read more here: <a href="https://www.soliantconsulting.com/blog/filemaker-18-admin-api/">https://www.soliantconsulting.com/blog/filemaker-18-admin-api/</a>

 To Do:<ul>